tranthanhbinh2603/dnSpy/README.md

 - Debug .NET and Unity assemblies
 - Edit .NET and Unity assemblies
-- Light and dark themes
+- Light and Dark themes

 See below for more features